Are you planning on starting a business anytime soon?

 Failure can happen when you least expect it to happen, and entrepreneurs should be well aware of this fact.
 Support and trustworthy collaborators are fundamental for attaining success.

-Employees matter the most – they're the glue that holds your company together, so if you want to set yourself apart from the competition and a shot at a multimillion profit, you might want to pay them more attention.
+Employees matter the most.
+They're the glue that holds your company together, so if you want to set yourself apart from the competition and take a shot at making it big, you might want to pay them more attention.

-The Peter Principle answers the everlasting question, "Why can't my business rise up to the expectations of the people?"
-The author explores other businesses' incompetence levels, and it is aimed at opening your eyes.
+The Peter Principle answers the eternal question, "Why can't my business rise up to the expectations of the people?"
+The author explores other businesses' incompetence levels as a way of opening your eyes.

-Before starting a business, stop for a second and think about what you're about to do.
+Before starting a business, stop and think about what you're about to do.
 If you believe you can do it and you have no doubts that you'll fail, then it's worth taking the risk.

 4. What It Takes: How I Built a $100 Million Business Against the Odds by Raegan Moya-Jones

-In her book What It Takes, Moya-Jones highlights the raw grit used to build her $100 million aden + anais business from the ground up.
-Her lifestyle brand for women and children with thousands of store locations around the globe.
+In her book What It Takes, Raegan Moya-Jones highlights the raw grit used to build aden + anais – her lifestyle brand for women and children, with thousands of store locations around the globe – from the ground up.
 Her company offers better swaddle blanket options for mothers to use with their newborn babies.

 Moya-Jones highlights nonconformist strategies self-starters can use to launch a new brand.
-Her business model was innovative enough to make the company a subject of a Harvard Business School case study.
+Her business model was innovative enough to make the company a Harvard Business School case study subject.

-Choose by Ryan Levesque looks to simplify the way new entrepreneurs launch their businesses.
-The Fortune 500 CEO provides an exacting framework on how to start and build a brand.
-His methodology is simple to follow, and Levesque uses case studies to reduce the margin of error for new startups.
+Choose aims to simplify the way new entrepreneurs launch their businesses.
+Ryan Levesque provides an exacting framework on how to start and build a brand.
+The Fortune 500 CEO's methodology is simple to follow, and he uses case studies to reduce the margin of error for new startups.

-Levesque spends a lot of time on the importance of concentrating on who you serve instead of on product and service development efforts.
+Levesque spends a lot of time on the importance of concentrating on whom you serve instead of on product and service development efforts.